-5. Parcel 15-4((1))3, 5 and 9 are planned for office use at .50-1.0 FAR.
+- 5. Parcels 15-4((1))3A, 3B, and 3C are planned for office use at .50-1.0 FAR.
 Should a mechanism be established by the County to permit residential development within the Tax District or the Tax District be amended to allow for the taxing of residential development without increasing the financial burden on other Tax District landowners or the County without their consent, then as an option, these parcels may be considered for multi-family residential use at 16-20 dwelling units per acre.
 This option is appropriate only if all three parcels are consolidated and all applicable conditions regarding residential use and the general recommendations for Land Unit A are met, except that transit does not have to be programmed and designed.
 Residential development should be well-buffered to adjoining properties so as not to reduce the feasibility of adjacent land developing in accordance with existing zoning and the recommendations of the Plan for this area.
-Site design and architecture should foster the compatible integration of this residential use with the existing office and hotel uses in the immediate area.
+Site design and architecture should foster the compatible integration of this residential use with the existing office and hotel uses in the immediate area. - 6.
+Parcels16-3((1))6 and 36 are planned for a complimentary mix of uses at .5 1.0 FAR including a combination of office or hotel and retail uses to include eating establishments, financial institutions and other service uses, excluding automobile intensive uses and drive through uses except as may be associated with financial institutions. - 7.
+Parcels 15-4((1))10, 19, 20, 35 and 16-3((1))32B are planned for mixed use at .50-1.0 FAR.
+As an option, these parcels may be considered for a mix of townhouse and multi-family residential development within a density range of 8-12 dwelling units per acre.
+This option is appropriate only if all five parcels are consolidated and all applicable conditions regarding residential use and the general recommendations for Land Unit A are met.
+In addition, the following conditions should be met: - Residential development should be well-buffered to adjoining properties so as not to reduce the feasibility of adjacent land developing in accordance with existing zoning and the recommendations of the Plan for this area; - Site design and architecture should foster the compatible integration of this residential use with existing office and hotel uses in the immediate area; - Provision should be made for the dedication of an elementary school site; - Provision should be made for the dedication of the Merrybrook Run Stream Valley; - Buildings should be arranged so that they frame and define the fronting streets, and give deliberate form to the street and sidewalk areas; and - Development should consist of reasonably sized building clusters oriented to open space areas such as courtyards or plazas to create a desirable neighborhood scale.